gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When building native binaries, it is now possible to declare a dependency on a library by a dependency notation.

+    libraries {
+        hello
+    }

     executables {
-        main {}
+        main
     }
+    sources {
+        main {
+            cpp {
-    sources.main.cpp.lib library: 'hello', linkage: 'static'
+                lib library: 'hello', linkage: 'static'
-    sources.main.c.lib project: ':another', library: 'hi'

-    libraries {
-        hello {}
             }
+            c {
+                lib project: ':another', library: 'hi'
+            }
+        }
+    }

-The 'project', 'library' and 'linkage' can be specified.
-Only 'library' is required and must be the name of a library in the specified project, or in the current project if the 'project' attribute is omitted.
+The `project`, `library` and `linkage` attributes can be specified.
+Only `library` is required and must be the name of a library in the specified project, or in the current project if the `project` attribute is omitted.

 This notation based syntax provides a number of benefits over directly accessing the library when declaring the dependency requirement: